-Subparagraph 19(1)(b)(i) requires a derivatives firm to provide an explanation of the risks associated with the derivatives products being transacted, including any specific risks relevant to the derivatives offered and strategies recommended to the derivatives party.
+Subparagraph 20(1)(b)(i) requires a derivatives firm to provide an explanation of the risks associated with the derivatives products being transacted, including any specific risks relevant to the derivatives offered and strategies recommended to the derivatives party.
 The risks disclosed may include market, credit, liquidity, operational, legal and currency risks, as applicable.

-The information required to be delivered under paragraph 19(1)(b) may be provided orally or in writing.
+The information required to be delivered under paragraph 20(1)(b) may be provided orally or in writing.

-Describe the risks of using leverage to finance a derivative to a derivatives party
+Describe the risks of using leverage to finance a derivative to a derivatives party part of a transaction.

-Paragraph 19(1)(c) contemplates that a derivatives firm will disclose the risk of leverage to all derivatives parties, regardless of whether or not the derivatives party uses leverage or the derivatives firm recommends the use of borrowed money to finance any part of a transaction.
 Using leverage means that derivatives parties are only required to deposit a percentage of the total value of the derivative when entering into a transaction.
 This effectively amounts to a loan by the derivatives firm to the derivatives party.
 However, the derivatives party's profits or losses are based on changes in the total value of the derivative.
 Leverage magnifies a derivatives party's profit or loss on a transaction, and losses can exceed the amount of funds deposited.